-“Some parents may mistakenly believe that because the baby teeth are going to fall out anyway, they don’t need to pay close attention to their young child’s oral health,” says San Diego pediatric dentist Dr. Santiago Surillo.
+“Some parents may mistakenly believe that because the baby teeth are going to fall out anyway, they don’t need to pay close attention to their young child’s oral health,” says La Mesa pediatric dentist Dr. Santiago Surillo.
 “This is a huge myth, however.
-Dental decay can cause pain, and can interfere with how your child eats and speaks.
+Dental decay can cause pain and can interfere with how your child eats and speaks.
 From the moment your child is born, you can work to prevent cavities; in fact, mothers can work to ensure their children’s teeth are strong and healthy during pregnancy.”

 Here are Dr. Surillo’s top tips for caring for baby teeth and preventing cavities.

 - During pregnancy, mothers can ensure their mouths are healthy by maintaining regular dental exams and taking proper care of their teeth.
-Oral bacteria that causes decay can be passed from mother to unborn child.
+Prenatal dental care is especially important because the change in hormones from pregnancy can affect a mother’s gum health.
+Oral bacteria that cause decay can be passed from mother to unborn child.
 Additionally, women should eat a healthy and varied diet while pregnant to ensure their children’s teeth develop properly in the gums.

 - Care for your child’s teeth begins before you can even see them.
 Wipe your baby’s mouth with a clean cloth after each feeding to prevent sugars from milk or formula from pooling in the mouth.